festvox/datasets-CMU_Wilderness/README.md

 # Create Alignments For A Language

-Because we cannot redistribution the audio from bible.is, you must download that diat directly, then build the alignments using the idices we distribute.
+Because we cannot redistribution the audio from bible.is, you must download that data directly, then build the alignments using the indices we distribute.

 Alignments (short waveforms plus transcripts) may be recreated for a language from the packed versions in the indices/ directory.
 You